kwasig/aigen/README.md

 ### Backend API

-Python/FastAPI service that handles REST endpoints, thread management, and LLM integration with Anthropic, and others via LiteLLM.
+Python/FastAPI service that handles REST endpoints, thread management, and LLM integration with Anthropic and others via LiteLLM.
+It also exposes a `/metrics` endpoint for Prometheus scraping.

 ### Frontend